hkwu/ghastly/README.md

 Import the Ghastly client constructor, define some commands, register them and login.
 That's it!

+Further documentation is available on the [GitHub project page](https://hkwu.github.io/ghastly).

 ```js
 import Discord from 'discord.js';
 import { Command, make } from 'ghastly';